RULES GOVERNING THE FIRE GROUND TRAINING AT THE ANNUAL CONVENTION

 - Any Fire Department participating must have a membership in the Iowa Firefighters Association of not less than three (3) members.

-- Participants must be regularly appointed active members of the Fire Department they represent and must be members of the Iowa Firefighters Association.
+- Participants must be regularly appointed active members of the Fire Department they represent according to the records of the IFA and must be members of the Iowa Firefighters Association.
+EXCEPTION OF DRILL #10 (Water application Drill) IFA members are allowed to assemble a team consisting of members from multiple departments with the #1 person and #2 person being members of the represented department

 - That there be a limit of not more than three (3) teams from any one department of a City or Town in any training drill.